valleyelectronics/react-native-xlogger/README.md

 ## Reactotron Logger

-One of the reasons XLogger was written was to avoid the suggested "monkey patching" of `console` suggested by the Reactotron team ("`console.tron`").
-In XLogger, all Reactotron calls are wrapped to enable simple disable of Reactotron in production mode.
+One of the reasons XLogger was written was to avoid the suggested "monkey patching" of `console` by the Reactotron team ("`console.tron`").
+In XLogger, all Reactotron calls are wrapped to enable easy disable of Reactotron in production.
 This wrapping also checks to see whether a configured Reactotron instance exists before trying to log.
-The monkey patching approach does not do this and can result in crashes.
+The monkey patching approach does not do this, and can result in crashes.

-To enable Reactotron logging, you must both pass a configured Reactotron instance *and* enable it with the `useReactotron` flag.
+To enable Reactotron logging, you must pass *both* a configured Reactotron instance *and* enable it with the `useReactotron` flag.
 In addition, you can directly access special purpose Reactotron log methods via the `XLogger.reactotron` object.

 | Method                            | Maps to                              |